 Avoiding palm oil for health reasons

 We have a popular post, Can You Be Allergic to Palm Oil.
 I wrote it because my son gets sick from anything with palm oil in it.
-There are consumers who are negatively affected by it.
+I’ve had numerous people email me about their experiences as well as some who shared their experiences in the Comments.
+There definitely consumers who are negatively affected by palm oil.
 Palm oil affects their health.
 They have reactions from it, and they are seeking answers.

 Whether it’s an allergy, intolerance, or sensitivity, palm oil is proving to negatively affect some people.

 In addition, in BakeryandSnacks.com, the International Palm Oil Free Certification Trademark (POFCAP) explained they want to “help consumers find foods without palm oil for ethical, allergen, or dietary reasons.”

 As the demand increases and its prevalence is more common in foods, consumers are eating more of it in processed and packaged foods than ever before.